devicetree-org/devicetree-specification/README.md

-# Document master project for the Devicetree Specification hosted at http://devicetree.org/ #
+# Document master project for the Devicetree Specification #

 The latest release of the specification can be found at http://devicetree.org/ or https://github.com/devicetree-org/devicetree-specification-released